ccaitano/team-profile-generator/README.md

 ## **Installation**

 To install this application, make a `clone` of this repository to your local machine.
-Open the repository in your code editor of choice, and run the `index.js` file in your terminal 🖥️
+Open the repository in your code editor of choice 🖥️

 ## **Usage**

 Once the repository is cloned to your local machine, then:

 - Install npm inquirer version 8.2.4 by running `npm install inquirer@8.2.4` in your applicable terminal
+- Install jest by running `npm install --save-dev jest` in your applicable terminal if you would like to run tests on the classes
 - Run `node index.js` in your applicable terminal
-- Follow the prompts in the terminal to enter your project title, description, installation instructions, usage information, contribution guidelines, test instructuions, applicable license information, GitHub username and e-mail address
+- Follow the prompts in the terminal to enter the team manager information first, followed by entering information for all other members (engineers and interns).
-- `README.md file successfully created!` will appear in your terminal once your file has been created
+- `HTML Page Successfully Created!` will appear in your terminal once all team members have been entered and your file has been created
-- Locate your successfully generated README file at `./utils/README.md`
+- Open `index.html` to see the generated HTML file

 ![GIF of README Generator Walkthrough](./assets/readme-generator.gif)